ansible/ansible-ai-connect-service/README.md

 file.
 You should adjust the `ANSIBLE_AI_MODEL_MESH_HOST` configuration key to point on an existing service.

+You can access the Admin detail view by browsing to
+<http://127.0.0.1:8000/admin/> and logging in with your superuser
+credentials.

+You can access the Completions webui by navigating to
+<http://127.0.0.1:8000/api/ai/completions/> (after logging in with
+your superuser credentials on the admin console to get a session)

 If you get a permission denied error when attempting to start the containers, you may need to set the permissions on the `ansible_wisdom/`, `prometheus/` and `ari/` directories: